disclaimer

 What Are The Types Of Divorce Records Available In Michigan?

-The divorce records provided by the State of Michigan include divorce decree and divorce certificate.
+The divorce records provided by the State of Michigan include a divorce decree and a divorce certificate.

-A divorce decree is a document that reveals the court’s final verdict on a divorce case.
-After the divorce process is finalized and the termination of a marriage is official, the judge will sign a Judgment of Divorce document.
-This document outlines the rights and obligations of both parties to each other after the divorce.
-It also summarizes other necessary information about the divorce.
-Divorce decree records are maintained by the Office of the Clerk of the Court where the hearing took place.
+A divorce decree is a document that reveals the court's final verdict on a divorce case.
+After the divorce process is finalized and the termination of a marriage is official, the judge typically signs a Judgment of Divorce document.
+This document outlines the rights and obligations of both parties to each other after the divorce and summarizes other necessary information about the divorce.
+Divorce decree records are maintained by the Office of the Clerk of the Court where the hearing occurred.

 A divorce certificate is a form of divorce record that contains only necessary non-confidential information about a divorce action.
 The divorce certificate is a vital record issued and maintained by the Michigan Department of Health and Human Services.
-It is not the same as an actual divorce decree, and it is easier to access.
+It is not the same as an actual divorce decree and is easier to access.
 Divorce certificates are not obtainable until at least 90 days after the divorce occurred.
-The following information is included on a divorce certificate;
+The following information is included on a divorce certificate:

 • The names of the parties involved